 Shuck one for your metabolism.
 Heck, make it a half dozen.
-After all, oysters are one of the best dietary sources zinc—a mineral that’s critical, and complementary, to a healthy thyroid.
+After all, oysters are one of the best dietary sources zinc—a mineral that’s critical for thyroid health.
 In fact, the body needs enough zinc to activate production of thyroid hormone.
 And, in turn, we need enough thyroid hormone to absorb zinc.
 Any way you look at it, deficiencies are likely to result in a sluggish metabolism, and supplementing with the mineral has shown to get weight loss back on track.
-One study found that obese people who consumed 30 mg of zinc per day—the equivalent of just six raw oysters — had improved body mass indices, lost weight and showed improvements in blood cholesterol levels.
+One study found that obese people who consumed 30 milligrams of zinc per day—the equivalent of just six raw oysters—had improved BMIs, lost weight, and showed improvements in blood cholesterol levels.
 Get shucking!

 Dim the Lights

 Want to have a faster metabolism?
-Install apps like f.lux or twilight on your devices.
+Install apps like f.lux or Twilight on your devices.
 They reduce certain parts of the light spectrum as your bedtime approaches.
-Studies have shown that LED lights in phones disturb production of sleep hormone melanin.
+Studies have shown that LED lights in phones disturb the production of the sleep hormone melanin.
 A purring metabolism is greatly helped by a good night’s sleep.
-So take your late night sexting down a notch or two…at least in terms of screen brightness.
+So take your late-night texting down a notch or two… At least in terms of screen brightness.

 It’s like butter that grows on trees.
-But instead of cholesterol, trans and saturated fats in butter, avocado contains metabolism-enhancing monounsaturated fat.
-But that’s not all.
-Each one is also packed with fiber and free-radical-killing antioxidants.
+But instead of the cholesterol, trans fats, and saturated fats in real butter, avocado contains metabolism-enhancing monounsaturated fat.
+And that’s not all.
+Each creamy fruit is also packed with fiber and free-radical-killing antioxidants.
 Free radicals are destructive rogue oxygen molecules—natural byproducts of metabolism—that trigger various chain reactions in the body that destroy cells and DNA, causing all kinds of health problems.
-Antioxidants in fresh fruits and vegetables can help neutralize some free radicals, but they can’t reach the mitochondria—base camp for the free radical army.
-And that’s a problem; when your mitochondria aren’t working properly, your metabolism runs less efficiently.
+Antioxidants in fresh fruits and vegetables can help neutralize some free radicals, but they can’t reach the mitochondria—the base camp for the free radical army—and that’s a problem.
+When your mitochondria aren’t working properly, your metabolism runs less efficiently.
 Enter: Avocado.
-New research conducted in Mexico found that monounsaturated-rich oil pressed from the fruit can help mitochondria survive attack.
+New research conducted in Mexico found that monounsaturated-rich oil pressed from the fruit can help mitochondria become more resilient.
 Researchers say the results jive with low-disease rates in Mediterranean countries where olive oil—nutritionally similar to the avocado—is a diet staple.

 Not only are they a great source of non-animal derived protein, they’re also packed with both soluble and insoluble fiber.
 The process of digesting the fiber and proteins in beans burns extra calories, and both types of fiber help lower insulin levels after digestion and cause your body to store less fat.
 Those are just a few of the reasons that beans are one of the 8 Superfoods You Should Eat Every Day!

-“Hormones dictate how our body utilizes the energy we give it,” says nutrionist Lisa Jubilee.
-“Between our reproductive, thyroid and growth hormones, appetite, insulin and hunger hormones — leptin and ghrelin — our bodies have to perform a tricky balancing act to keep us lean, energized and viable reproductive beings.”
+“Hormones dictate how our body utilizes the energy we give it,” says nutritionist Lisa Jubilee.
+“Between our reproductive, thyroid and growth hormones, appetite, insulin, and hunger hormone leptin and ghrelin, our bodies have to perform a tricky balancing act to keep us lean, energized and viable reproductive beings.”
 Those tasks have become much more difficult because of the hormone residues we consume via cage-raised foods.
-If you want to give your metabolism a leg up, Jubilee says, switch to organic, grass-fed, pasture-raised beef, eggs and dairy products, thereby avoiding those nasty hormones at mealtime.
+If you want to give your metabolism a leg up, Jubilee says, switch to organic, grass-fed, pasture-raised beef, eggs, and dairy products, thereby avoiding those nasty hormones at mealtime.

 Calcium and vitamin C team up well to boost metabolism.
-Broccoli contains both nutrients, not to mention the kind of fiber that’s been shown to increase TEF (the Thermic Effect of Food, or your metabolic rate after eating).
+Broccoli contains both nutrients, not to mention the kind of fiber that’s been shown to increase TEF.
 What’s more: Broccoli contains a compound that works on a genetic level to effectively “switch off” cancer genes, leading to the targeted death of cancer cells and slowing of disease progression.
 One study found men who ate three or more half-cup servings of broccoli per week had a 41 percent decreased risk for prostate cancer compared to men who ate fewer than one serving per week!

 Lower Your Bedroom Temperature

-It’s well reported that fiery capsaicin (think: hot sauce, cayenne, chilies) can rev up the metabolism, but study findings presented at the Experimental Biology meeting in Anaheim, California, showed similar weight loss potential in dihydrocapsiate (DCT), the non-spicy cousin of hot peppers.
+It’s well reported that fiery capsaicin (think: hot sauce, cayenne, chili) can rev up the metabolism, but study findings presented at the Experimental Biology meeting in Anaheim, California, showed similar weight loss potential in dihydrocapsiate (DCT), the non-spicy cousin of hot peppers.
 Participants who ate the most DCT experienced a metabolic boost that was nearly double the placebo group!
-Bottom line: pile on the poblanos!
+Bottom line: Pile on the poblanos!